 Section 8.
-Field Training Officers
+Field Training Officers and Communication Training Officers

-Employees assigned as "field training officers" shall receive, in addition to their regular pay, ten (10) hours of overtime pay for the preparation of written reports relating to the trainees' performance and progress, calculated in accordance with Section 2(A) of this Article for each week worked in such assignment; provided, that the Director of Public Safety or their designee shall have sole discretion in the assignment to or removal from such assignment and the exercise of such discretion shall not be subject to the grievance and arbitration provisions contained in Article 28.
+Employees assigned as "field training officers" or "communication training officers" shall receive, in addition to their regular pay, ten (10) hours of overtime pay for the preparation of written reports relating to the trainees' performance and progress, calculated in accordance with Section 2(A) of this Article for each week worked in such assignment; provided, that the Director of Public Safety or their designee shall have sole discretion in the assignment to or removal from such assignment and the exercise of such discretion shall not be subject to the grievance and arbitration provisions contained in Article 28.